 San Bernardino County Arrest Records and Warrants Search

+Have you applied for a job and you're afraid you have a criminal history your employer may discover?
+Are you looking for a nanny for your kids and you want to make certain she has a clean record?
 The purpose of this article is to show you how to carry out a background check in San Bernardino County, California.
 To do that, you should be able to locate arrest records, arrest warrants and court records.

-Performing an arrest search
+Performing an Arrest Search

-To obtain San Bernardino County arrest records, we advise that you use the inmate locator on the sheriff's website.
+To obtain San Bernardino County arrest records, we advise that you use the inmate locator on the Sheriff's Website.
 You can locate a detainee either by name or by booking number.
 The same webpage presents a release log where you can see former detainees.
 The log shows data from approximately the last 30 days.

 Bear in mind that since it is a much larger data bank, it might be less accurate in comparison to the information you will garner by limiting your investigation to the county level.

-San Bernardino County warrant search
+Conducting a San Bernardino County Warrant Search

-Tracing San Bernardino County court records
+Tracing San Bernardino County Court Records

 Court dockets can give a clear indication of whether a person has served time behind bar as a result of being convicted of a crime and so they can be used to inquire about San Bernardino County arrest records.
 In California, a person can contact the authorities and ask to view only his or her criminal records.
 Fortunately, San Bernardino County puts at the residents' disposal an online case search tool where they can view traffic and criminal court dockets (https://www.sb-court.org/divisions/criminal-general-information/criminaltraffic-court-case-information).
 The search can be carried out according to case number, date or defendant's name.
 Results include a defendant's full name, severity and description of offense, violation date and case status (whether there was a conviction or not).